What a great Bloomsday event in Monaco for the centenary of Ulysses!

 Bloomsday is named after Leopold Bloom, the central character and the novel chronicles Bloom’s adventures over the course of an ordinary day in Dublin.
 It was dubbed by America ex-pat Sylvia Beach, publisher of Ulysses in 1922 and owner of the English book shop in Paris 'Shakespeare & Company', which was frequented by James Joyce and other international writers.

-This year we are planning two events.
+This year we have two events.

 Wednesday 15th June